Together We Make Learning to Read A Memorable, Unmissable Adventure

 Children are regularly assessed to check their progress in learning sounds.

 In addition, children are introduced to a bank of ‘high frequency’ words.
 These words need to be read by sight rater than sounding out.
 We often send these words home in book bags so you can help your child to practise.
+You can download the first 100 and the second 200 high frequency words below.

 Some of our early books are very simple with just a few words, you can help by looking at the pictures and talking about the story.
 Making links between what is happening in the book and your child's own experiences is really helpful.
 Questions such as :